|Onondaga County Executive’s Biography

 Elected in November 2007, Joanne M. Mahoney is the first woman to serve as Onondaga County Executive.

-Growing up in Syracuse, Joanie Mahoney graduated from Corcoran High School before graduating from Syracuse University's School of Management and S.U.'s College of Law.
+Growing up in Syracuse, Joanie Mahoney graduated from Corcoran High School, Syracuse University's School of Management and S.U.'s College of Law.

 After spending time in private practice, County Executive Mahoney worked for five years as a criminal prosecutor in the District Attorney’s Office before being elected Councilor-at-Large in the City of Syracuse where she served a four year term.

-In November 2011, Joanie ran unopposed and is currently serving her second term as County Executive.
+In November 2015, Joanie was elected to her third term as County Executive.

 Joanie Mahoney and her husband Marc Overdyk have four sons and reside in the Town of Dewitt.